Chrome 141 Update — Rollout Plan and FAQ

 Where can I follow updates?

-You can follow rollout progress and related notes on this page.
+You can follow updates and rollout notes on this page as we continue monitoring test performance.